Franmil Reyes Player Props: Royals vs. Diamondbacks

-On Tuesday, Franmil Reyes (coming off going 0-for-5) and the Kansas City Royals play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 9:40 PM ET.
+After going 0-for-3 with an RBI in his most recent game, Franmil Reyes and the Kansas City Royals face the Arizona Diamondbacks (who will hand the ball to Zac Gallen) at 3:40 PM ET on Wednesday.

-He had a hitless showing in his previous game (0-for-5) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Diamondbacks.

 Franmil Reyes Game Info & Props vs. the Diamondbacks